Tao Geoghegan Hart: Early and personal life

 Tao Geoghegan Hart was born in Holloway, London.
 The eldest of 4 siblings, he grew up in the London Fields neighbourhood of Hackney, attending Gayhurst primary school.

 His family is of Scottish and Irish ancestry.
-He has described the name Tao as the Irish version of his father's forename Tom and his first surname Geoghegan as the Irish spelling of his father's surname Geoghan.
 He played football until he was 12 and was a goalkeeper.
 He was brought up as a vegetarian.
 He also became a keen swimmer after starting secondary school at Stoke Newington School; on 28 July 2008, when he was 13, he was part of a cross-Channel swimming relay with Clissold Swimming Club.
 The team of six completed the crossing in 11 hours 34 minutes.

 Geoghegan Hart learnt to ride a bike when he was five, and first had a BMX cycle as a young boy.
 He has said he recalls being impressed when attending the 2007 Tour de France prologue in London as a spectator.
 He gained a serious interest in cycling after his father bought him a second-hand women's Specialized Dolce when he was 13.
 He took part in the Dunwich Dynamo cycle ride in the summer of 2008.
 In 2009, Tao attended the launch of Team Sky, joining an amateur peloton riding behind Bradley Wiggins and Chris Froome.
 He also took a Saturday job at Condor Cycles that year, and was supported with bicycles, wheels, and kit by the London bicycle manufacturer.
 He was also sponsored by London company Rapha as a young rider.

-Geoghegan Hart is currently in a relationship with Lotte Wubben-Moy, a professional football player who, like Geoghegan Hart, also grew up in East London and also attended Stoke Newington School.
+Geoghegan Hart is married to Lotte Wubben-Moy, a professional football player who, like Geoghegan Hart, also grew up in East London and also attended Stoke Newington School.